DianeDuroux/SENs/README.md

 ## 📁 Data
-The data/ folder in this repository contains the outcomes of the different epistasis detection methods.
+The data/ folder in this repository contains the outcomes of the different epistasis detection methods applied to the IBD dataset from the International Inflammatory Bowel Disease Genetics Consortium (IIBDGC)

 ## 🚀 Usage